Why It Exists

 Cassandra, MongoDB, Redis

-Elasticsearch — Distributed search and analytics engine built on Apache Lucene
+Elasticsearch — The search engine most teams reach for first, built on Lucene

 Category: Search & Analytics